-We have added two lovely photos of Rinpoche with His Holiness the Dalai Lama to the FPMT Members Area.
+We have added two lovely photos of Rinpoche with His Holiness the Dalai Lama to the FPMT Affiliates Area.
 These photos were taken by Ven.
 Roger Kunsang and are offered in the hopes that these will benefit your center, project and service – download and use skillfully!

-Please remember to check for Discovering Buddhism updates in the FPMT Members Area before beginning any DB module.
+Please remember to check for Discovering Buddhism updates in the FPMT Affiliates Area before beginning any DB module.
 New resource material and information is often posted on this page.
 Most recently, some alternate required and suggested readings have been listed for many of the modules.
 As well, please don’t forget to always send us a schedule of the DB retreats hosted at your center so that we can add them to our list of Discovering Buddhism retreats which is accessed by many of our DB at Home students.

 Some of you may have seen the FPMT Education Programs Brochure which briefly describes all our standard programs and gives a contact addresses for how to get more information.
 To date, we have felt these brochures are most effective at Kopan, Root and Tushita as so many students pass through these centers and don’t know where to go next.
-If you feel it would help your center to make such a brochure available, a print copy can now be downloaded from the FPMT Members Area.
+If you feel it would help your center to make such a brochure available, a print copy can now be downloaded from the FPMT Affiliates Area.